airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 In [Yagi v1.5.0](https://github.com/airbus-cert/Yagi/releases/tag/v1.5.0) we added support for eBPF.

-So after adding 165 bpf helpers signatures to improve decompilation, here is the result :
+So after adding 165 *bpf* helpers signatures to help in the decompilation process, here is the result :

 [](/images/ebpf-yagi-4.png)